 All too often, our minds wander and our thoughts race about all the things we could and should be doing differently.
-When we meditate, engage in deep breathing exercises, or practice mindfulness, we can gain perspective so that stressors don’t control our thoughts and behaviors, explains Welch.
+When we meditate, engage in deep breathing exercises or practice mindfulness, we can gain perspective so that stressors don't control our thoughts and behaviors.

 Build a strong support system

-According to Welch, socialization and connection are essential ways to improve your overall well-being and emotional wellness.
+Socialization and connection are essential ways to improve your overall well-being and emotional wellness.
 Everyone needs people in their lives they can open up to.
-“As humans, in general, we thrive and we crave connection and belonging,” Welch says.
+"As humans, in general, we thrive and we crave connection and belonging," says Welch.

 More often than not, people who are struggling with addiction wind up battling the disease alone.
-Addiction — along with mental health disorders like depression and anxiety — can be incredibly isolating.
-“Get connected to someone or try to start talking about how you’re feeling,” Welch advised.
+Addiction—along with mental health disorders like depression and anxiety—can be incredibly isolating.
+"Get connected to someone or try to start talking about how you're feeling," says Welch.

 Take care of your health and well-being

 Diet, sleep and exercise can all impact our emotional wellness.

 When we exercise, our body releases endorphins—the feel-good chemicals that boost our mood and help improve emotional wellness.
 Exercise also lowers our blood pressure, gives us a sense of accomplishment and relieves stress.
 Exercise comes in all shapes and forms and includes everything from yoga and walking to a high-energy workout class to an intramural sports league.